dportik/dadi_pipeline/README.md

 ## Purpose:

-Perform demographic model optimizations and comparisons with this accessible and flexible dadi tool.
+Perform demographic model optimizations and comparisons with this accessible and flexible  tool called *dadi_pipeline*.

 This tool is designed to work with the Python package [dadi](https://bitbucket.org/gutenkunstlab/dadi) and assumes you already have the package installed.
 You'll need to be familiar with how dadi works,